Skip Navigation

 The advent of Jesus is a promise not just to Adam, not just to Abraham or Isaac, but to the world.
 God sent Jesus to bring salvation to people all over the globe.

 Secondly, we need to think about the way God is doing this.
-When we look back and remember what God called Abraham to, we need to see that this sacrifice was cut short.
+When we remember what God called Abraham to, we need to see that this sacrifice was cut short.
 God asked Abraham to be willing to offer his son on the altar but didn’t make him carry it out to completion.
 He wanted to test his faith to see if he would do it, but in the end, he didn’t have to.

 We need to feel this tension.
 We need to realize what a meaningful sacrifice it is to give your own son up as an offering.
 This should lead us directly to the cross of Jesus.